martyw/finance/README.md

 Usage
 =====

-The main modules mentioned here have either unit tests where many examples are covered, or example code on how to use the code
+The main modules mentioned here have either unit tests where many examples are covered, or example code on how to use the code.
+Unit tests are collected in `tests.py`

 Limit order book
 ----------------